sgost/contentconcepts-data/services/esl_editing.md

 ---
 title: "ESL Editing"
 highlight: "If English is your second language, choose this"
-description: 'For non-native speakers of English, writing a research manuscript or paper is a difficlut task.
+description: "For non-native speakers of English, writing a research manuscript or paper is a difficlut task.
 Your strength is research and your language may not be effective.
 Our ESL editors specalise in editing manuscripts written by authors whose first language is not English.
-Get the right word, right sentence structure and convey your research findings effectively'
+Get the right word, right sentence structure and convey your research findings effectively"
-message: 'Not happy with edit? <span>100% refund without any condition</span>'
+message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {
-    title: 'Starting from',
+    title: "Starting from",
-    price: '<span>$0.03</span>/word'
+    price: "<span>$0.03</span>/word"
   },
-  tagContent: 'Edited by qualified subject matter experts',
+  tagContent: "Edited by qualified subject matter experts",
-  content: 'Don't need major revisions before journal submission?'
+  content: "Don't need major revisions before journal submission?"
 }
 features: [
   {